November 13, 2019

 The world changes.
 And so do we.
 Again.

 Last year my husband and I divorced after 37 years of marriage.
 Hope was the only thing that kept me in the house, but when that dried up and blew away, I left too.

 Today, I live by myself in a condo in Groton, CT.
 I’m semi-retired and, as others say, figuring out my “new normal.”
-As a working mom and wife, I’d put others first, and now I’m trying to shape my life around my wants and needs.
+As a working mom and wife, I had always put others first, and now I’ve been trying to shape a life around my wants and needs.
 Selfish?
 Maybe.
 But for far too long, I tried to make someone happy who wasn’t happy with himself, his choices or me.

 I was used to doing almost everything by myself, so this new life feels and looks pretty familiar.
-I’m excited to travel more Connecticut roads and can’t wait for nicer weather to walk new trails and ride new bike paths.
+I’m excited to explore more Connecticut roads and can’t wait for nicer weather to walk new trails and ride new bike paths.
 I am closer to the beaches and shoreline — and that makes me happy too.

 Best of all, more time to write and travel and walk and bicycle and read and listen to music and to spend time with my family and friends and grandsons.
 Not a negative word to be heard!

 Life is good.

 I began this blog some seven (?) years ago.
 (I’m too lazy to check to be exact.)
 As I read the words below, I realize how much has changed and continues to change in my life.

 I am now the grandmother of two little boys, named Charlie and Clark.
 I am blessed to live near both of my daughters and their families so that I get to see them and babysit for the boys often.
 Every time I visit, they are doing something new, so that is fun and interesting.